esamford/Duplicate_Image_Remover/README.md

 Displays how similar the two images are in a percentage format.

 # Limitations
-The program cannot match an image with a cropped, rotated, or otherwise distorted version of itself.
-If, and only if, the images look the same or similar to a human, the program will notify the user of a potential duplicate.
+The program cannot match an image with a cropped, rotated, or otherwise highly distorted version of itself.
+If, and only if, the images look the similar to a human, the program will notify the user of a potential duplicate.

 If you are working with a lot of images that have the same background color, the program may come up with a lot of false positives and display images that are not supposed to be paired.
 This is because the